Recovering the Original Intentions of Risk Assessment and Management of Genetically Modified Organisms in the European Union

 Progress in the field of recombinant nucleic acid techniques and cross-species gene delivery in the 1970s and 1980s prompted legislators in the European Union (EU) to develop biosafety regulations encompassing these techniques and their resulting products.
 The ensuing procedure for risk assessment and risk management of genetically modified organisms (GMOs), as these were denominated, in the EU has thus been established with the purpose of ensuring a high level of protection of human health and the environment.
 The early draft legislative texts on GMOs in the EU (Commission of the European Communities, 1988) resulted in the first Council Directive on the deliberate release into the environment of GMOs (Dir 90/220/EEC) in 1990 (Official Journal of the European Communities, 1990).
 From these early drafts, it is clear that the intentions were to have an evolving and increasingly trait-oriented regulatory framework taking into account technical developments, potential safe history of use as well as potential benefits resulting from the application of these techniques and their resulting products.
 However, despite nearly three decades of research, product development, demonstrated benefits and a lack of demonstrated risks associated with recombinant nucleic acids per se, the GMO regulatory framework in the EU has neither evolved nor been implemented as intended.
 I here list four details for which policy makers in the EU need to consider the original intentions of the GMO regulatory framework in order to correctly interpret the current legislative texts as well as allow for necessary updates following technical progress.

 If we go back to the early legislative drafts, it is clear that the intention has always been to regulate the resulting organisms and their derived products as much as, or perhaps to an even higher degree than, the underlying techniques.
 In the 1988 proposal for a Council Directive on the deliberate release to the environment of genetically modified organisms (GMOs), it was suggested that “The present approach, which focusses on the new techniques of genetic engineering, is the first and most urgent step in the regulatory process; however, this will not impede evolution towards a more organism-related approach”.
 Along with this aspiration, it was also noted that “different categories of organisms and/or techniques may be established, allowing different requirements for organisms of different levels of risks” (Commission of the European Communities, 1988).
-Models for setting up different risk-based categories of organisms and/or techniques have already been developed (Barton et al., 1997; Miller, 2010; Conko et al., 2016; Beker et al. 2016; Ricroch et al., 2016), whereas the EU is currently in practice arguably very far away from living up to these original intentions.
+Models for setting up different risk-based categories of organisms and/or techniques have already been developed (Barton et al., 1997; Miller, 2010; Beker et al., 2016; Conko et al., 2016; Ricroch et al., 2016), whereas the EU is currently in practice arguably very far away from living up to these original intentions.
 Zetterberg and Edvardsson Björnberg (2017) have also recently suggested that a new protocol for risk assessment incorporating selected aspects of traits and gene functions, rather than the mere presence of recombinant nucleic acids in the product, may contribute to making the EU GMO legislation more consistent regarding criteria such as non-discrimination of techniques and scientific adaptability taking the latest scientific findings into account.
 In this context, it is also worth noting that the Norwegian Biotechnology Advisory Board has initiated a public discussion on the future regulation of gene technologies, asking if there is a need for new dividing lines (Norwegian Biotechnology Advisory Board, 2018).
 Norway is not an EU member state but, being part of the European Economic Area (EEA), has implemented the EU Directive 2001/18/EC in its Gene Technology Act (GTA).
-A level-based approval system is now being suggested for the discussion, based on either the type of genetic change, the extent of the changes, the altered traits, the intended use of the organism, the risk to health or the environment, sustainability, societal benefits and ethics and/or other criteria.
+A level-based approval system is now being suggested for the discussion, based on the type and extent of genetic change.
+Other criteria are also relevant, including altered traits, the intended use of the organism, the risk to health or the environment, sustainability, societal benefits and ethics.

-On 1st September 2017, the Netherlands published a proposal to improve the exemption mechanism for GM plants under Directive 2001/18/EC.
-This proposal was put forward to resolve the decade-long issue of the regulatory status of new plant breeding techniques (NPBTs), and suggests to amend Annex 1B of Directive 2001/18/EC which lists GM techniques yielding organisms that are excluded from the Directive.
-The amendment would add a list of criteria, exempting from regulation plants that 1) do not contain other genetic material than from the same, or a crossable, species and 2) do not contain recombinant nucleic acids.
+On 1st September 2017, the Netherlands published a proposal to improve the exemption mechanism for GM plants under Directive 2001/18/EC.1 This proposal was put forward to resolve the decade-long issue of the regulatory status of new plant breeding techniques (NPBTs), and suggests to amend Annex 1B of Directive 2001/18/EC which lists GM techniques yielding organisms that are excluded from the Directive.
+The amendment would add a list of criteria, exempting from regulation plants that (1) do not contain other genetic material than from the same, or a crossable, species and (2) do not contain recombinant nucleic acids.
 Not in any way redefining the logic of Directive 2001/18/EC, the proposal from the Netherlands is a congruent way to clarify the GMO definition, including what is regulated and what is not, beyond any reasonable doubt and provide a practical solution to handle certain NPBTs.

 Several GMOs and their derived products have been on the market in many countries and regions, including the EU, for more than two decades and these specific applications now arguably have a long safety record.
-Several reviews on GMO safety research demonstrates that no significant hazards directly associated with the use of recombinant nucleic acid techniques have been detected so far (Domingo and Bordonaba, 2011; Nicolia et al., 2013; DeFrancesco, 2013).
-The International Centre for Genetic Engineering and Biotechnology (ICGEB) also provides a comprehensive collection of many thousands of scientific articles published since 1990 on biosafety and risk assessment in biotechnology.
+Several reviews on GMO safety research demonstrates that no significant hazards directly associated with the use of recombinant nucleic acid techniques have been detected so far (Domingo and Giné Bordonaba, 2011; DeFrancesco, 2013; Nicolia et al., 2013).
+The International Centre for Genetic Engineering and Biotechnology (ICGEB) also provides a comprehensive collection of many thousands of scientific articles published since 1990 on biosafety and risk assessment in biotechnology.2

 Directive 2001/18/EC states that its provisions should not apply to organisms which have conventionally been used and have a long safety record, however the same Directive lacks any indication of how to apply this very criterion of “long safety record” (Official Journal of the European Communities, 2001).
 The intention to take a long safety record into account was present already in the drafting of the first GMO legislation in the EU: “The techniques not covered are those that have long been used with crop plants and livestock with an excellent safety record”.
 That recombinant nucleic acid techniques were relatively new and untested in the 1980s was also emphasized several times: “In a largely unexplored field like this, the exchange of information is likely to play an essential role in gaining experience” (Commission of the European Communities, 1988).